bmolina-nyc/sinatra_assessment_crud_app/NOTES.md

 - A user can see and click into all selectable Rosters that appear in the users/index and at the rosters/index page
 - rosters/show page will display Roster name, and all current Players
 - There needs to be an UPDATE form route that allows us to edit the Player or Roster, and allow us to Change the Players Info
 - If you didn't create the player or roster, you can't UPDATE it.
+If you created a player but hes not on your roster, you cannot update.